 Let's face it: We aren't getting any younger.
 You can never have too much eye cream.
 We suggest Italian Resort; the stuff goes on with an extra smooth finish.
 (Just make sure you don't inadvertently insult by giving it to that 40-year-old friend who thinks they look 25.)
 This specific blend is the perfect gift for men over 40.

 Prices vary (pictured, $95); buy now at Paper Cloth

+One of the best gifts for men over 40 is the gift of great style.
 Nothing fits and flatters like a custom-made shirt.
-And now, with the advent of online retailers, they’re easier to find—and gift—than ever.
+And now, with the advent of online retailers, they're easier to find—and gift—than ever.
 (No more scouring Yelp! for the best tailor in town.)
 For our money, Paper Cloth is the place to start: They do everything from business-casual plaid to halls-of-power twill.

 $1,299; buy now at Red Paddle Co.